-One thing is important to understand: each address space (defined by a prefix) can always be split in two by increasing one bit on the prefix.
+One thing is important to understand: each address space (defined by a prefix-length) can always be split in two by increasing one bit on the prefix-length.

-This means: wherever a network starts with given prefix, at that same point (same network address) also starts a network with a bigger prefix (smaller address space).
+This means wherever a network starts with given prefix-length, at that same point (with the same network address) also starts a network with any bigger prefix-length (smaller address spaces).

-The reverse, however may not be true: given two networks with the same prefix, by reducing the prefix-length in one bit we may not get a valid network containing the address spaces of the two original networks.
+The reverse, however, may not be true: given two networks with the same prefix-length, by reducing the prefix-length in one bit, we may not get a valid network containing the address spaces of the two original networks.